FORLORN -- Ramon Gandia 1/19/2013

 bookwork and office chores, the girl helped along the dental chair, and the family quickly

 became prosperous.
-But the main problem was that Sam had friends.
-Friends that would likely
+But the main problem was those friends.
+Friends that would likely come

 As the summer wore on, and dentist Sam got wealthier, Tony brooded and plotted.
 In the end